• Skip to primary navigation

 • 24 hours is the maximum time for the rub.
 The salt may break down the meat and affect the texture.

-How to choose what spices to use in the dry rub?
+How do you choose what spices to use in the dry rub?

 One suggestion is if you have a BBQ sauce that you plan to use, the major spice component of that sauce should be in the rub.